The name STMicroelectronics N.V. (STM) should be kept on your radar - The Dwinnex

-In the latest session, STMicroelectronics N.V.
-(NYSE: STM) closed at $50.32 down -2.65% from its previous closing price of $51.69.
-In other words, the price has decreased by -$1.37 from its previous closing price.
-On the day, 3778405 shares were traded.
-STM stock price reached its highest trading level at $50.48 during the session, while it also had its lowest trading level at $49.54.
+As of close of business last night, STMicroelectronics N.V.’s stock clocked out at $49.69, down -1.02% from its previous closing price of $50.20.
+In other words, the price has decreased by -$0.51 from its previous closing price.
+On the day, 2514242 shares were traded.
+STM stock price reached its highest trading level at $50.83 during the session, while it also had its lowest trading level at $49.68.

 Click Here to Download the FREE Report.